Summer takes the stage!

 $50 deposit is required for registration

 We love to have fun!
-Extracurricular activities may include hiking, swimming, kayaking the Icicle, horseback riding, group games, a movie night, and talent show.
+Acting Camp activities include horseback riding and tubing (conditions permitting).
+Other extracurricular activities may include hiking, swimming, group games, a movie night, and talent show.

-Participation in horseback riding and kayaking require waiver forms to be filled out completely.
+Participation in horseback riding and tubing require waiver forms to be filled out completely.

-Please upload the form during registration, email them to firstname.lastname@example.org or mail them to PO Box 2071, Leavenworth, WA 98826.
+Please email your completed for to email@example.com or mail them to PO Box 2071, Leavenworth, WA 98826.

 7:00—8:00 Rise and shine and shower